 I’d love to know about your first experience with a treehouse.

 I must have been about seven when my dad helped build my first treehouse.
 I remember it like it was yesterday.
 It was in our back yard in Ridgewood, NJ in a three-stemed maple tree.
-It seemed like it was 20 feet up, but I bet it was about 8 feet off the ground.
-It was tiny!
-But it was all my own.
+It seemed like it was 20 feet up.
+However, I bet it was only about 8 feet off the ground.
+It may have been tiny but it was all my own.

 What was the first treehouse you built like?